Pierre Poujade

 Pierre Poujade (/fr/; 1 December 1920 – 27 August 2003) was a French right-wing populist politician after whom the Poujadist movement was named.

 Biography

 Pierre Poujade was born in Saint-Céré (Le Lot), France, and studied at Collège Saint-Eugène d'Aurillac, a Roman Catholic private school.
-On the death of his father, an architect, in 1928, he was unable to afford the tuition and left school to work as a manual laborer.
+On the death of his father, an architect, in 1928, he was unable to afford the tuition and left school to work as a manual labourer.
 As a teenager, Poujade joined the Parti populaire français (PPF) of Jacques Doriot.

 From 1940 to 1942, Poujade supported the Révolution nationale of Philippe Pétain.
 After the invasion of the free zone by German forces, he joined the Free French Forces in Algiers, where he met his future wife, Yvette Seva, with whom he would have five children.